 Over the last few years, artificial intelligence has gone from a technology of the future to a mainstream tool that anyone can use.
-The newfound accessibility of AI has plenty of positives, especially when it comes to boosting productivity.
+AI is now widely available and has helped many businesses work more efficiently.

 With that in mind, we’ve rounded up some of the latest AI cyberattack statistics to help you understand the scope of these new cyber threats.

-Staying informed can help you use AI safely and put security measures in place to prevent AI-generated attacks.
+Staying informed can help you use AI safely and implement security measures to prevent AI-generated attacks.

 Key Takeaways